Nailevsky/Project-2/README.md

 Add functionality to make a "for sale list" with leftover materials, evaluate them using API or make a bot to sell them.

 ## References
-ChatGPT for seed and CSS structure, and some code
+ChatGPT for seed and CSS structure, and some code debugging